Looking to bunker down in Switzerland? You'll be fascinated by the sheer variety and cunning engineering of bunkers in Switzerland.

-Most any Swiss person would reply: “Of course, military bunkers are everywhere.
+Most Swiss people would reply: “Of course, military bunkers are everywhere.
 Why would they not be allowed?”
 After seven years of living in Switzerland, I have grown used to the Swiss and their quirks.

-So when I recently visited a declassified military bunker, I wondered whether this Swiss secret served as inspiration for Ian Fleming’s spy flicks in the first place?
+So when I recently visited a declassified military bunker, I wondered whether this Swiss secret inspired Ian Fleming’s spy flicks in the first place.

 The Swiss have actually started building military fortifications in the 15th century.
-But it was not until the height of World War II when a total of 20’000 bunkers, anti-tank obstacles and other fortresses were installed underground and into the sides of mountains as a defense against the Third Reich.
+But it was not until the height of World War II that a total of 20’000 bunkers, anti-tank obstacles, and other fortresses were installed underground and into the sides of mountains as a defense against the Third Reich.

 Entering the Canton of Nidwalden, a territory of bunkers and fortresses

 Surrounded by beautiful vistas and bordering residential areas, it is hard to imagine that this place once housed men in fatigues.
-They were hiding behind the mountain walls, bustling about and handling their weapons and radios, watching the skies and shoreline for any signs of "the enemy".
+They hid behind the mountain walls, bustling about and handling their weapons and radios, watching the skies and shoreline for any signs of "the enemy."

-Along with other complexes surrounding the mountains, these fortresses served to strategically protect Switzerland.
-The focus was on train lines and tunnels, on mountain passes and quite generally the Swiss Alps that are geographically dividing Germany and Italy.
+Along with other complexes surrounding the mountains, these fortresses protected Switzerland strategically.
+The focus was on train lines and tunnels, mountain passes, and, quite generally, the Swiss Alps that geographically divide Germany and Italy.

-As a last defense line, the mountains were a safe refuge for a retreating army in case the front line defenses were to collapse.
+As the last defense line, the mountains were a safe refuge for a retreating army in case the front-line defenses were to collapse.

 Inside the Fürigen Fortress Military Bunker

-It was not until recently when we finally made our way to the Festung Fürigen museum to take a peak behind the walls.
+It was not until recently that we finally made our way to the Festung Fürigen museum to peek behind the walls.
 Before entering this fortress, every visitor is warned about the cold, damp climate inside.

-Regardless of which declassified fortification you visit, you will not feel well if you are a claustrophobic.
-No matter how much sun is shining outside, these bunkers do not let any of it in.
+Regardless of which declassified fortification you visit, you will not feel well if you are claustrophobic.
+No matter how much sun shines outside, these bunkers do not let any of it in.

-Although the air is regulated by a circulation system to keep it breathable, the air is never quite as fresh as the lake breeze just on the other side of the 3 meter thick rock wall separating you from the rest of the world.
+Although a circulation system regulates the air to keep it breathable, the air is never quite as fresh as the lake breeze on the other side of the three-meter-thick rock wall separating you from the rest of the world.

 At first, the dark, endless tunnel seems to lead nowhere.
-But in fact, there are secret bunkers left and right, housing the guns, a kitchen and a canteen (that may also be rented out for private gatherings), storage rooms, a first aid station and the lodging quarters for soldiers.
+But in fact, there are secret bunkers left and right, housing the guns, a kitchen, a canteen (that may also be rented out for private gatherings), storage rooms, a first aid station, and the lodging quarters for soldiers.

 Pictured here is one of the two fortification guns from 1939.
-It was placed behind the rock face in a strategic way to protect one of the mountain passes across the lake, some 10 km away.
+It was placed behind the rock face strategically to protect one of the mountain passes across the lake, some 10 km away.

-A look into the soldiers' quarters reveals that there were only enough bunks to sleep a third of the troops.
+A look into the soldiers' quarters reveals only enough bunks to sleep a third of the troops.
 This was because of the necessary guard shifts the soldiers would have to follow.
-During "active" years, a company of a little over 100 men would have been assigned this bunker, sharing all the cramped up space, the stuffy air and the beds.
+During "active" years, a company of over 100 men would have been assigned this bunker, sharing all the cramped space, the stuffy air, and the beds.

-And what a nice surprise: This cafeteria looks like very ordinary, not at all like a cave's secret housing for men in battledress.
+And what a nice surprise: This cafeteria looks very ordinary, unlike a cave's secret housing for men in battledress.
 There are wooden tables and benches, photos hanging on the walls, it is well lit and quite comfortable, in fact.
 Surely, that small hint of normalcy was more than welcome for the troops who had to live here during their duty.